abessifi/ansible-osb/README.md

 	$ ansible-playbook --user=<user-name> --connection=ssh --timeout=30 --inventory-file=inventory.ini --tags='osb-plain-install' -v provision.yml

-Note that the only passed Ansible tag to perfom the installation is `osb-plain-install`.
+Note that the only passed Ansible tag to perform the installation is `osb-plain-install`.

+### Restart cluster services

+In case of problem with the WebLogic instances, you can restart the chain service by restarting the Nodemanager service "the entrypoint":

+	$ ansible-playbook --user=<user-name> --connection=ssh --timeout=30 --inventory-file=inventory.ini --tags='osb-restart-nodemanager' -v provision.yml

 # Development and testing

 ## Test with Vagrant

-For quick tests, you can spinup a CentOS VM using Vagrant.
+For quick tests, you can spin-up a CentOS VM using Vagrant.
 You maybe need to adapt the Vagrantfile to suit your environment (IP addresses, etc):

 - Change the Vagrant box name in the Vagrantfile if needed.